 Let’s face it, both of these approaches for weight loss can be deemed as being on the extreme side.
 You are literally forcing your body to make changes by reducing your calorie intake and eating pattern.
 So doing one of them alone can be a big shock to the system.
 Do both of them together and it’s a bigger shock to the system!

 Therefore, if you are considering doing both intermittent fasting and keto together, you should absolutely seek advice from a health professional.
-Even though there is a lot of research and proof from people posting their own results online, you need to make sure your own body and health is up to the challenge.
+Even though there is a lot of research and proof from people posting their own results online, you need to make sure your own body and health are up to the challenge.

 Speaking of Challenges